 “Class” and “Doctor Who” are very much shows about the same universe, but take drastically different angles in how they present it.
 While Doctor Who can often dance from adventure to adventure, staring darkness and danger in the face armed with a sly grin, overconfidence and sense of heroism, “Class” takes a more intimate route by focusing instead on how individuals are changed by the dangers the fight and deal with the darkness that haunts them in the aftermath.

 At the helm of the series is writer and creator Patrick Ness who’s been internationally celebrated throughout his career as one of the best YA Fiction authors of our time.
 In recent years one wouldn’t be alone in struggling to find accurate portrayals of young people on TV, mainly due to the television industry’s inability to a) take them seriously, and b) rise above shallow stereotypes of “how teenagers act”.
 In his books, Ness proves how accurately he understands the mindset of the “Young Adult”, not shying away from depicting relatable and genuine characters as well as pointing the spotlight towards the struggles of mental illness, tragedy, reputation, body image and confidence everyone deals with growing up.
 Having read almost all of his written work and now having been exposed to the first two episodes of “Class”, it is very clear that Ness has the utmost respect for his audience, and by extension the entirety of the younger generation in the way he values rather than dismisses the feelings and emotions that every single one of us has felt at some point of our lives.
-It’s here that we can identify yet another one of the show’s main selling points: It doesn’t at all patronise its audience or the demographic its characters represent by not shying away from the often taboo and undiscussed issues that teenagers face.
-It is without question one of the most accurate and honest depictions of teenagers currently on television, simply by not falling into the pitfalls of decorated the plot with one dimensional stereotypes too “young” or “immature” to face hurdles head on.
+It is here that we can identify yet another one of the show’s main selling points: It doesn’t at all patronise its audience or the demographic its characters represent by shying away from the often taboo and undiscussed issues that teenagers face.
+It is without question one of the most accurate and honest depictions of teenagers currently on television, simply by not falling into the pitfalls and stereotypes of shows that present their characters as too “young” or “immature” to face hurdles head on.

 Of course all of Ness’ work would be for nothing without an incredibly talented cast to translate his work with confidence and believability.
 By enlisting Greg Austin, Vivian Oparah, Sophie Hopkins and Fady Elsayed, “Class” has been blessed to have claimed not one, but four sincerely impressive and relatively unknown personalities to ensure its success.
 Rounding out the main cast is the utterly enthralling Katherine Kelly as Miss Quill who has already proved to be a favourite among audiences due to her impeccable comic timing.
 Though we are still getting to know these characters and performances it is clear that the show is in safe hands.